ccheng91/mammal-ranges/README.md

-Manmal range explore
+Mammal range
 ================
 Cheng
-5/26/2021
+6/23/2021

 ## Preliminary Modeling

 ### Modeling framework

-We assigned all species that are detected at each site to three
+We can think of this as: we surveyed a **55** sites by using camera traps and ‘surveyed’ it again by using IUCN range map.
+We now have two species list from the two method.

+We matched these two species lists, all species ( **453** in total) can be assigned into three categories: Both: Species detected by both Camera
-categories: Type B match: Species detected by both Camera + IUCN ( coded as `0` in the model).
-Type A match: Species detected by camera only (coded as `1)`.
-Type C match: Species detected by IUCN only (also coded as `1` in the model).
++ IUCN (coded as `0` in the model).
+Camera only: Species detected by camera only (coded as `1)`.
+IUCN only: Species detected by IUCN only (also coded as `1` in the model).

+We have 1954 matches in total.

+There are **760** of Both, **89** Camera only, and **1105** IUCN only.

 We ran two separate binomial mixed-effect models to examine what factors are associated with errors of the IUCN range map.
 We Compared type A,